Have you ever been in a season that lasted so long you thought it would never change? I’m there now.

 And let us not grow weary of doing good, for in due season we will reap, if we do not give up.
 Galatians 6:9 ESV

-I can grow up, not give up.
-I can grow wiser, not weary.
-[Tweet this]
+During this season, I can grow up instead of give up.
+I can grow wiser instead of weary.

 “There will be relationships that develop here, character that matures here, growth that occurs here.
 Spiritual fuel.”